Allocation Assist

 Do I have to pay other taxes in the UK?

-As a non-resident, you may be liable for Capital Gains Tax (CGT) if you sell UK property or land at a profit, or on rental income for a property that you own in the UK.
-As a non-resident, you are not liable for Capital Gains Tax on other assets or property outside the UK, unless you relocate back and become a UK resident within the same tax year. https://www.gov.uk/guidance/capital-gains-tax-for-non-residents-uk-residential-property It is possible to apply to get your rental income paid without deduction of UK tax by registering as a non-resident landlord: https://www.gov.uk/government/publications/non-resident-landlord-application-to-have-uk-re ntal-income-without-deduction-of-uk-tax-individuals-nrl1
+As a non-resident, you may be liable for Capital Gains Tax (CGT) if you sell UK property or land at a profit or on rental income for a property that you own in the UK.
+As a non-resident, you are not liable for Capital Gains Tax on other assets or property outside the UK unless you relocate back and become a UK resident within the same tax year.
+It is possible to apply to get your rental income paid without deduction of UK tax by registering as a non-resident landlord.

 Do I have to pay National Insurance?

-You can check your National Insurance record on the UK government website: https://www.gov.uk/check-national-insurance-record
+You can check your National Insurance record on the UK government website

 What happens if I return to live in the UK?

 It is important to seek professional tax advice when you are considering returning to the UK.
-If possible, start to make plans for your international relocation at least 18 months before returning to the UK, as your tax-liability changes as soon as you lose your non-resident status.
-You may need to get tax advice on a “split-year” in which you relocate and spend time in both countries during a particular tax year.
-If you have been an expat for less than five years, temporary non-residence rules may apply, meaning that you may have to pay tax on gains realised during your absence.
-This should not be the case if you have been non-resident for five years or more.
+Plan your international relocation at least 18 months before returning to the UK.
+Your tax liability changes when you lose non-resident status.
+Consider tax advice for a “split-year” if you spend time in both countries during a tax year.
+Temporary non-residence rules may apply if you’ve been an expat for less than five years.
+Then potentially requiring tax payment on gains realized during your absence.
+This should not be the case if you have been a non-resident for five years or more.

-For more information on returning to the UK, see this website: https://www.gov.uk/tax-return-uk
+For more information on returning to the UK, see this website: GOV.UK

-There are opportunities within the dynamic and growing UAE healthcare sector for western-trained doctors with the right qualifications, skills and experience.
-Contact Allocation Assist today: https://www.allocationassist.com
+There are opportunities within the dynamic and growing UAE healthcare sector for Western-trained doctors with the right qualifications, skills, and experience.
+Contact Allocation Assist today

 Is it possible to retire in Dubai?